magmide/magmide/posts/design-of-magmide.md

 - Low Level Host Magmide, at the same level of LLVM.
 This means it has typed functions with labeled blocks and parameters that abstract away details of calling conventions and ABIs, as well as abstractions for system/external calls.
 - Assembly Host Magmide, at the same level as a real assembly language, but with abstract instructions and registers so it can still be rendered to different architectures.
 This means it only has labeled sections with jump/branch instructions, allowing it to encode arbitrarily exotic control flow.
 However we can still use type preconditions over registers and memory locations.
 This layer is where calling conventions and function behaviors would be implemented.

 Host Magmide is named intentionally, since it is only really intended to function for "typical" architectures, ones with a sufficient operating system environment to run the actual Magmide compiler.
-However the tool will be useful to write code for any architecture, since Logic Magmide can be used to define *other* languages other than Host Magmide.
-So all these use cases will be directly supported:
+However the tool will be useful to write code for any architecture, since Logic Magmide can be used to define *other* languages than Host Magmide.
+All these use cases will be directly supported:

 - Writing code for an architecture compatible with Host Magmide.
 This is obvious, since Host Magmide will be able to compile or cross-compile to any architecture is has a backend for.
 Initially this will be any architecture supported by LLVM.
 - Writing code for an architecture that *isn't* compatible with Host Magmide.
 To do this you would formalize your target architecture/environment in Logic Magmide, write your program in whatever format you choose, use Host Magmide to parse and convert that format to the language's Logic Magmide form so you can make assertions about it, and then use Host Magmide to render the program so it can be used elsewhere.
 This pattern can support literally any language imaginable, from arbitrary assembly languages to custom DSLs to smart contract languages.